Dermatology-Based UV Calculator

 UVIIIIIIIVVVI

 Trying to tan instead of burn?
-See safe tanning times by skin type →
+See lower-exposure estimates by skin type →

 Tanning Calculator